HarlanSim/weather-takehome/README.md

 ### How to run the project locally:

-Before you can run the project, you must obtain an API key from [OpenWeather](https://openweathermap.org/api) and replace the constant value of `APP_ID`.
+Before you can run the project, you must obtain an API key from [OpenWeather](https://openweathermap.org/api) and then add it to an .env file in your base directory like so: `OPENWEATHER_APP_ID=your API Key here`.
 Then simply:

 ```
 npm install